Is the Death Doula Path Right for You? Take the Free Quiz →

 • Active, non-judgmental listening

-• Creating safe spaces for honest conversation
+• Creating space for honest conversation

-• Addressing fears and concerns
+• Addressing fears and concerns with compassion

-• Providing reassuring presence
+• Steady, reassuring presence

 • Reducing isolation and loneliness